 - FAH 313 Myth in Ancient Greek and Roman Art

-In January 2021 I will be teaching a new course that I developed for FAH 102, titled: “The Connectivity of Culture: A History of Art and Social Networks.”
+In January 2021 I taught a new course that I developed for FAH 102, titled: “The Connectivity of Culture: A History of Art and Social Networks.”
 You can learn more about the courses I am teaching at the University of Toronto by following the link below.